x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/client-access-rules/procedures-for-client-access-rules.md

   Get-ClientAccessRule -Identity "<RuleName>" | Format-List
   ```

-- See which Client Access Rules would affect a specific client connection to Exchange Online by using the **Test-ClientAccessRule** cmdlet.
+- See which Client Access Rules would affect a specific client connection to Exchange by using the **Test-ClientAccessRule** cmdlet.
 For more information, see the [Use the Exchange Management Shell to test Client Access Rules](procedures-for-client-access-rules.md#TestCARs) section later in this topic.

 ## Use the Exchange Management Shell to set the priority of Client Access Rules